folio-org/folio-helm-v2/README.md

 ### Chart usage

 The charts in this repository allow users to deploy different modules of the FOLIO project to a Kubernetes cluster using the Helm package manager.
-To do this you can follow the following steps:
+To deploy a module, follow these steps:
 * Search for the particular FOLIO module you are interested in (For example, mod-users).
 * Look at the values.yaml file to understand the default configurations available for this module.
 Usually, they have common [Parameters](#parameters) but some distinctions are possible.